ros-navigation/docs.nav2.org/concepts/index.rst

 .. note::

   There is **no** requirement on using a LIDAR on your robot to use the navigation system.
-There is no requirement to use lidar-based collision avoidance, localization, or slam.
+There is no requirement to use lidar-based collision avoidance, localization, or SLAM.
 However, we do provide instructions and support tried and true implementations of these things using lidars.
   You can be equally as successful using a vision or depth based positioning system and using other sensors for collision avoidance.
   The only requirement is that you follow the standards below with your choice of implementation.